Quantum-Accelerators/quacc/docs/src/about/faq.md

 # FAQ

-**Q: Why is Quacc better than [MyFavoriteWorkflowPage]?**
+**Q: Why is Quacc better than `InsertMyFavoriteCode`?**

 A: Better is all in the eye of the beholder.
-If you are happy with the tools you are using, why switch?
-However, if you find that writing high-throughput computational workflows has a huge learning curve, requires you to rewrite your in-house functions, or simply takes too much time away from your science, then Quacc may be for you.
+If you are happy with the tools you are using, my goal is not to convince you to switch.
+That said, if you find that writing high-throughput computational workflows has a huge learning curve or simply takes too much time away from your science, then Quacc may be for you.

 **Q: Which workflow manager should I use?**